Strongly homotopy Lie algebras and deformations of calibrated submanifolds

 \section{Deformations of $\varphi$-calibrated submanifolds}

-In this section we consider smooth $\hat \varphi$-deformations of a closed $\varphi$-calibrated submanifold $L$ where $\varphi^l$ is a parallel calibration on a Riemannian manifold $(M,g)$.
-First we prove that the space of all infinitesimal $\hat\varphi$-deformations of $L$ coincides with the space of Jacobi vector fields on $L$ regarding $L$ as a minimal submanifold (Proposition \ref{prop:infinitesimal}).
-Then we prove our main theorem stating that the formal and smooth deformations of a closed $\varphi$-calibrated submanifold are encoded in its canonically associated $\Z_2$-graded strongly homotopy Lie algebra (Theorem \ref{thm:main}).
+In this section we consider smooth $\hat \varphi$-deformation of a closed $\varphi$-calibrated submanifold $L$, where $\varphi^l$ is a parallel calibration on the Riemannian manifold $(M,g)$.
+First, we prove that the space of all infinitesimal $\hat \varphi$-deformations of $L$ coincides with the space of Jacobi vector fields on $L$, regarding $L$ as a minimal submanifold (Proposition \ref{prop:infinitesimal}).
+Then we prove our main theorem stating that the formal and smooth deformations of a closed $\varphi$-calibrated submanifold are encoded in its cananically associated $\Z_2$-graded strongly homotopy Lie algebra (Theorem \ref{thm:main}).
 In Remark \ref{rem:simul} we discuss some related results.
-In the last subsection we revisit the deformation theory of complex submanifolds using the methods developed in the present paper (Theorem \ref{thm:c}).
+Then we revisit the deformation theory of complex submanifolds using the methods developed in the present paper (Theorem \ref{thm:c}).
 Finally, in the last subsection we summarize the achievements of the present paper.